researchgate/injektor/README.md

 This library needs PHP 8.1+.

-It has been tested using PHP 8.1, PHP 8.2 and PHP 8.3.
+It has been tested using PHP 8.1 and PHP 8.2.

 # Installation